-Along with our business and internal computer systems, this website is designed to comply with the EU General Data Protection Regulation 2018 (GDPR).
+Along with our business and internal computer systems, this website is designed to comply with the EU General Data Protection Regulation 2018 (GDPR) and the new Swiss Data Protection Act (effective 01.10.2023).
 This site’s compliance with the above legislation, all of which are stringent in nature, means that this site is likely compliant with the data protection and user privacy legislation set out by many other countries and territories as well.

 2. Personal information that this website collects and why